kabouri-mouad/Compilation_Project/README.md

 * compiler.c contains the main function.
 * fonctions.h provides global variables as well as prototypes of all the functions.
 * fonctions.c contains the definition of functions.

+## How to run this project in your local machine

+First, you need to install C/C++ IDE like Code::Blocks, after upload this three files in this IDE with a file txt contains a test for example :